zydoot/zydoot.github.io/README.md

-# zydoot.xyz
-is a random website i'm making, expect dumb shit there.
+its a random website i'm making, expect dumb shit there.